Contact: Ken Chawkin, firstname.lastname@example.org

 Following up on a 2016 study on group meditation that found a 21.2% reduction in the national homicide rate during the period 2007–2010, a new study focusing on 206 large US urban areas found an even greater decrease of 28.4% in the murder rate.
 In both studies, the reductions during the period 2007–2010 were in comparison to the baseline period 2002–2006.

 In this study, published in the Journal of Health and Environmental Research by Institute research scientists Dr. Kenneth Cavanaugh and Dr. Michael Dillbeck, the authors suggest that these results are consistent with the hypothesis that a sufficiently large group practicing the Transcendental Meditation® technique and its advanced program, the TM-Sidhi® program would lead to reduced societal stress, as reflected in reduced rates of murder and violence.
 This group practice is said to create a positive effect in the environment due to a hypothesized “field effect of consciousness.”

-During 2007–2010, the size of the TM-Sidhi group located at Maharishi University of Management in Fairfield, Iowa, was above or near 1,725 participants, the size predicted to have a positive influence on the US quality of life.
+During 2007–2010, the size of the TM-Sidhi group located at Maharishi International University in Fairfield, Iowa, was above or near 1,725 participants, the size predicted to have a positive influence on the US quality of life.
 This predicted threshold represents the square root of 1% of the US population at that time.

 “In view of the recent increases in murder rates in large US cities, the results of this prospective social experiment should be of particular interest to government policy makers seeking an effective method of reducing urban violence,” said lead author Dr. Kenneth Cavanaugh.